-Veer south west from Phnom Penh to find Kampot, a lazy little city that lies sleepily on the Preaek Tuek Chhu River.
+Veer southwest from Phnom Penh to find Kampot, a lazy little city that lies sleepily on the Preaek Tuek Chhu River.
 Renowned for its pepper plantations which, before the Khmer Rouge, was known to the world as the best pepper – a status that the people of Kampot are working hard to regain.
 This is thanks to Kampot’s unique mineral-rich soil combined with its both hot and rainy weather conditions.

 There are whispers of Kampot’s magic, an addictive little location despite the fact that it doesn’t have a whole lot going on.
 Especially when compared to the nearby hustle and bustle of Sihanoukville and Phnom Penh.

-The city itself comes fully fitted with a touristy promenade hosting a combination of happy pizza places, happy-hour bars and overpriced restaurants, all facing the brightly lit bridges and slow flowing river.
+The city itself comes fully fitted with a touristy promenade hosting a combination of happy pizza places, happy-hour bars and overpriced restaurants, all facing the brightly lit bridges and slow-flowing river.

 A short walk and you will come to the market, nothing worth writing home about – unless you are a fan of Vengaboys and crepes of course.
 Facing said market, the city’s centrepiece, a big smelly Durian statue.
-Appropriate when you learn that Kampot isn’t just the proud home to pepper and salt, but had an influx of the not-so-welcomed feet-smelling fruit.
+Appropriate when you learn that Kampot isn’t just the proud home to pepper and salt, but has an influx of the not-so-welcomed feet-smelling fruit.
 Another export that the Khmer Rouge once stole.

 So what is it about Kampot that drags the attention of expats and nomads alike?
-What hypnotic pull does it have that whether the stereotypical backpacker, the holiday-er or the passing tourist, those who arrive expecting a night or two to nose around find themselves still there nearly a week later?
+What hypnotic pull does it have that whether the stereotypical backpacker, the holidayer or the passing tourist, those who arrive expecting a night or two to nose around find themselves still there nearly a week later?

 Clearly, there is something in the water.
 Or maybe their peppercorns hold some sort of crack-like substance that prevents the bag from reaching the back and the feet from heading to the bus stop